 Benefits of Subcontractors

 Independent contractors see the subcontracting benefits.
-Aside from leaving their scheduling options open for other fulfilling contracts, it helps them with skills or staff they lack—for example, administrative staff.
+Aside from leaving their scheduling options open for other fulfilling contracts, it helps them with skills or staff they lack.
+For example, administrative staff.
 A good office staff is critical and costly to succeed in your small business.
-Consider what most companies need at a minimum:
+Consider what most businesses need at a minimum:

-- Skilled Tradespeople Staff will supervise and complete the service provided (i.e., log home restoration and maintenance services) and train the new hires during natural attrition.
+- Skilled Tradespeople Staff to supervise and complete the service provided (i.e., log home restoration and maintenance services),

-- Any company would benefit from management staff supporting the service people and managing multiple jobs, quality control, training, certifications, vendors, purchasing, sales, and estimates.
+- Management staff to support the service people, juggle multiple jobs, quality control, training, certifications, vendors, purchasing, sales, and estimates would be best for any company.

-- Market staff will manage your internet presence to bring in business, update your website and other media outlets, take and edit pictures and videos, create informative content, etc.
+- Market staff to manage your internet presence to bring in business and update your website and other media outlets, take and edit pictures and videos, create informative content, etc.,

-- Business administration staff to manage the endless administrative demands like accounting, audits, legal, human resource management, budgeting, acquisitions, employee timekeeping, government, state, and county expectations, taxes, customer services, paperwork, and company and employee insurance, etc.
+- Business administration staff to manage the endless administrative demands like accounting, legal, budgeting, acquisitions, employee timekeeping, government, state, and county expectations, and taxes, customer services, paperwork, and company and employee insurances.

 Running a small business like ours is challenging.
 It gets even more difficult during the winter months when log home restoration and weather conflict.
 Project progression slows, and many have taken three months off during the winter since managing a repair is too costly.
 That adds to the struggles of finding and keeping an entire staff.